 Dyrham, Chippenham SN14 8HY

-Dyrham has a long history of making pears into perry and 2020 has seen a bumper crop – make sure you check out the fruit growing in the garden and orchard before it’s picked and collected for pressing.
-Or even better, why not sample some – available from the shop – as a tasty souvenir from your outing.
+Dyrham has a long history of making pears into perry – make sure you check out the fruit growing in the garden and orchard before it’s picked and collected for pressing.
+Or even better, why not sample some – available from the shop – as a tasty souvenir from your outing

 Dewstow Grottoes and Gardens, Monmouthshire